MouseLand/suite2p/suite2p/docs/parameters.md

-# Settings for Suite2p
+# Db and Settings for Suite2p

-Suite2p can be run with different configurations using the ops dictionary.
-The ops dictionary will describe the settings used for a particular run of the pipeline.
+Suite2p can be run with different configurations using the db and settings dictionaries.
+The db dictionary contains recording specific parameters, and the settings dictionary contains pipeline parameters.
 Here is a summary of all the parameters that the pipeline takes and their default values.

-## General Settings
+## db.npy

 | Key | GUI Name | Type | Default | Description |
 |---|---|---|---|---|